dave-s477/SoMeSci_Code/Readme.md

 In addition, this repository contains the file `create_SoMeSci.py`, to create the knowledge graph representation of the annotation.
 To run the code the following steps have to be done:
-* Get the sub modules `git submodule init --update`
+* Get the sub modules `git submodule update --init`
 * Install necessary packages `pip install -i requirements.txt`
 * Run the code `python3 create_SoMeSci.py`